aridiosilva/SmartContractsBlockchain/README.md

 ### 4 - EOS.Io

-*A blockchain platform for smart contracts.Can be use C++ or Java to develop smart contracts using the EOSIO Platform.*
+*A blockchain platform for smart contracts.Can be use C++, Swift, JavaScript or Java to develop smart contracts using the EOSIO Platform.*

 The link for documentation site can be found [here](https://developers.eos.io/welcome/latest/getting-started-guide/index)